grafana/agent/docs/sources/flow/reference/components/prometheus.exporter.windows.md

 The Windows API is more performant than WMI.
 Set `use_api` to `true` in situations when the WMI takes too long to get the service information.
 Setting `use_api` to `true` does have a few disadvantages compared to using WMI:
 * WMI queries in `where_clause` won't work.
-* The `status` field of the service won't be reported.
-Instead, use the `state` property.
-It has the same information, albeit formatted differently.
+* The `status` field of the service is not available.
+You can use the `state` property to retrieve status information.
+This property provides the same information, but it is formatted differently.

 ### smtp block